What is a grade method?

 What you need to know about grade method changes

-• Students can select grade methods during registration.
+- Students may select grade methods during registration.

-• Meet with your academic advisor before you make changes to your grade method.
+- Meet with your academic advisor before changing your grade method.

-• All of the grade method options listed above may not be available for every course.
+- Not all grade method options are available for every course.

-• Make sure to understand what grades are required for your program.
-For example, if your program requires that you earn a letter grade of C or higher in certain courses, you should not change the grade method to Pass/Fail.
+- Make sure you understand the grade requirements for your program.
+For example, if your program requires a letter grade of “C” or higher in certain courses, you should not change the grade method to Pass/No Credit (P/NC).

-• Students who are receiving veterans’ benefits should not request the P/NC grade method.
+- Students receiving veterans’ benefits should not request the Pass/No Credit (P/NC) grade method.

-• AU grades are not likely to transfer to other institutions.
+- AU grades are unlikely to transfer to other institutions.

-• Audited course are subject to normal tuition rates, but are not financial aid-eligible.
+- Audited courses are subject to normal tuition rates but are not eligible for financial aid.

 How do I change my grade method for a course?